 But if you’re one of the new ones that started WalMart and think you’re a bad person for leaving really early, know that you are not alone and people all over the globe are leaving much earlier than you.

-Quitting your WalMart job is not a bad thing so don’t ever think you’re a bad person for wanting to, because you are not.
+Quitting your WalMart job is not a bad thing so don’t ever think you’re a bad person for wanting to.